Probing the Dynamics of Two-Level System Defect Ensembles via Broadband Cryogenic Transient Dielectric Spectroscopy: Details of the Experimental Setup

 We start with high-grade crystalline 0.5 mm-thick sapphire wafers from Crystal Systems, which are then diced into 27.5 x 5.5 mm rectangular strips, the standard substrate size for hosting 3D transmons.
 The samples are initially covered in resist AZ 1518 to protect them from debris during dicing (likely another source of TLS defects).
 We soak the chips in acetone at 70~$^\circ$C overnight and sonicate them in acetone before transferring them to IPA and drying with compressed nitrogen gas.

-To study the effects of photoresist on the TLS density, we spin-coat Shipley 1813 with thicknesses ranging from 1 to 4 $\mu$m.
+To study the effects of photoresist on the TLS defect density, we spin-coat Shipley 1813 with thicknesses ranging from 1 to 4 $\mu$m.
 We also study the oxide layers (typically a few nanometers in thickness), another candidate source of TLS defects.
-Instead of evaporated aluminum, which would give both an aluminum and oxide layer, we used an atomic layer deposition (ALD) machine to grow a 2 nm thin film.
-We expect the entire film to be oxidized by doing 20 burst cycles at 80~$^\circ$C and repeatedly using H$_2$O as an oxidant at each burst.
+Instead of evaporated aluminum, which would give both an aluminum and an oxide layer, we deposited an approximately 2~nm AlO$_x$ thin film using thermal ALD in an Anric AT410 system.
+The deposition followed a standard thermal ALD process using trimethylaluminum as the aluminum precursor and H$_2$O as the oxidant.
+The film was grown using 20 ALD cycles at 80~$^\circ$C. While exposure to water is typically avoided in superconducting qubit fabrication, Here, it is intentionally used as a conventional thermal ALD oxidant to produce an amorphous, disordered AlO$_x$ layer on the clean, high-purity sapphire substrate, likely with residual hydroxyl species incorporated in the film.